Cable knots are not thin: Introduction

+The methods in the mentioned papers do not generalize for Floer-thin knots.
+Ideally, one would like to prove an analog of Theorem \ref{thm:mer_lemma} for Floer-thin knots in the context of Heegaard Floer homology.
+Recently Petkova-Wong in \cite{pw20} showed that satelite knots with twisted Mazur patterns are not Floer-thin.
+However, in \cite{zib22} Zibrowius found the first example of a prime satellite knot which is Floer-thin, which naturally raises the curiosity concerning Question \ref{conj:qanotthin} if there are more such satellite knots.

-Gordon and Lidman's work shows that it's not known how to characterize double branched cover of general satellite knots.
-Therefore in this article, we'll focus on the property of Floer homology being thin.
-Showing that a non-trivial quasi-alternating knot with trivial Alexander polynomial cannot be satellite is quite straight-forward.
+Showing that a non-trivial (satellite) knot with trivial Alexander polynomial cannot be Floer-thin is quite straight-forward.
 Recall that for a knot $K$ with (symmetric) Alexander polynomial $\Delta_K(t) = \sum_{i=0}^{g} a_i (t^i + t^{-i})$,

 where $m_{\alpha}$ is the Maslov grading of $\alpha$.
-For Floer homologically thin knots, all elements in a fixed Alexander grading of its knot Floer homology have same Maslov grading (see \cite[Theorem 1.2]{manolescu1}), in other words, $\hfkhat(S^3,K,i) = \mathbb{Z}^{|a_i|}$.
-This and the fact that knot Floer homology detects the Seifert genus of a knot (i.e $\hfkhat(S^3,K,g_3(K))\not= 0$) imply that $K$ must be the unknot.
+For Floer-thin knots, all elements in a fixed Alexander grading of its knot Floer homology have the same Maslov grading (see \cite[Theorem 1.2]{mo07}), in other words, $\hfkhat(S^3,K,i) = \mathbb{Z}_2^{|a_i|}$.
+This and the fact that knot Floer homology detects the Seifert genus of a knot (i.e. $\hfkhat(S^3,K,g_3(K))\not= 0$) imply that $K$ must be the unknot.
 Hence satellite knots with trivial Alexander polynomial, for example, Whitehead doubles, are not quasi-alternating.
 For a satellite knot with an arbitrary pattern and having non-trivial Alexander polynomial, this argument cannot be used.
-But for cable knots, we can prove the following. \begin{theorem} If the pattern is embedded inside the solid torus in such a way that it lies on a torus in standard way, in other words if it is $T_{p,q}$, then for any non-trivial companion $K$, the resulting cable knot $K_{p,q}$ is not Floer homologically thin.
+For non-trivial cable knots, we can prove the following. \begin{theorem} The $(p,q)$-cable of any non-trivial knot $K$ is not Floer-thin.